Turkey rug knot

 - Single knotted Smyrna rug stitch

 - Tufted knot stitch

 - Turkey stitch

-With no knot and a loose tail end on the top of your canvas, take the needle down through the canvas where you wish to start.
+Take the needle down through the canvas leaving a tail on the surface.
 Bring the needle up one thread to the left of this.

-Take the needle down and bring it up one thread to the left of this, through the same hole as the previous stitch.
+Bring the needle up one thread to the left of this, sharing the same hole as the previous stitch.

 Cut the thread at the end of the row and return to the left-hand side of the work.

-Make a second row above the first, beginning one thread to the left, so that the stitches are bricked.
+Make a second row above the first, beginning one thread to the left, so that the stitches are offset.

 Structure of stitch

 This stitch gives a very fluffy texture to an area and can give real height to the work.
 However, it is also very slow to work.